-- Autofocus Speed, Internal Focus Motor: Just like the AF-D version, the new Nikon 50mm f/1.4G has no internal focus motor, which is why the autofocus speed on both lenses is slow.
+- Autofocus Speed, Internal Focus Motor: Unlike the AF-D version, the new Nikon 50mm f/1.4G has a built-in focus motor.
 I was expecting the new “AF-S” version to be faster, but unfortunately, it is actually slower than the older lens.
 When both lenses cannot acquire focus, the time it takes for the new Nikon 50mm f/1.4G to go from infinity to 0.45m (on the distance scale) and back to infinity is about twice longer compared to the older “D” version.
 When I tested both cameras to focus from infinity to a nearby object, it was very clear that the newer lens acquires focus slower than the older version.
 But it is an extreme case and you are probably not going to see many situations where you have to go from infinity to close distance.
 For photographing my kids indoors that move non-stop, the new AF-S version focused almost as fast as the old one and I did not see any focus problems with it.
 In addition, the new 50mm f/1.4G is “AF-S”, which means Autofocus with a Silent Wave Motor, the autofocus will function on all entry-level cameras such as Nikon D40/D60/D3000 and D5000 that have no autofocus motor in the camera body (the older Nikon 50mm f/1.4D or Nikon 50mm f/1.8D will not autofocus on these cameras).
 With the Silent Wave Motor, the new Nikon 50mm f/1.4G is also much quieter than the older version.

 - Optics and Sharpness: Optically, the new 50mm AF-S lens has more elements – 8 elements in 7 groups, compared to 7 elements in 6 groups in the older lens.
 While Nikon did not use any of the new “N” (nano-coated) glass in the new lens, sharpness-wise, the new 50mm f/1.4G is slightly sharper than the older version, especially wide open (see samples below).